I love making things myself and so decided to make a fuzzy felt board for H so she could make her own scenes and get creative without any mess.

-I spotted this fuzzy felt set in Waitrose a couple of weeks ago and immediately Toddler H was telling me everything she could see.
-I did a quick Pinterest search and discovered there’s nothing special about it… So here’s how I made my own
+Why?
+Well, we spotted a fuzzy felt set in Waitrose a couple of weeks ago and immediately Toddler H was telling me everything she could see.
+I did a quick Pinterest search and discovered there’s nothing special about a fuzzy felt or a fuzzy felt board… In fact it’s very easy to make your own fuzzy felt, so here is a quick tutorial to how I made my own…

-5 steps to make a Fuzzy Felt Board
+5 steps how to make a Fuzzy Felt board

 1. Choose your layout, play with your sheets of felt and see what fits

 2. Cut your felt backing, if doing land and sky I like to put the sky down first and allow 1-2cm extra so there is a small overlap for the grass.
 Mine is very simple with just a wavy line cut for the green grass to sit on top of the sky layer.
 The pond then sits on top of the green grass as I added it later.

 3. Apply the glue generously so it sticks well, but not too much!